VA Disability Rating for PTSD: Criteria, Eligibility, and Making a Strong Disability Claim

 With VA Claim exams playing such an authoritative role, thoughtful preparation helps veterans demonstrate disability level.
 Tracking PTSD symptoms, work/social limitations, and treatment response over time arms veterans with concrete examples of impairment.
 Bringing relevant records also supports severity claims.
 If exams feel rushed or inadequate, veterans can submit follow-up letters elaborating on symptoms.
 These actions help underscore PTSD’s debilitating effects to rectify insufficient compensation decisions.

-VI.
 Common Incorrect Rating Decisions by the VA

 Despite strong claims evidence, VA rating decisions might fall short in accurately diagnosing PTSD or assigning disability percentages that reflect how severely your life is affected.
 The VA commonly denies PTSD claims by disputing the diagnosis itself or claiming conditions existed before your service.
 When VA agrees you have PTSD, the rating could underestimate actual disability levels because they use a strict measure of the symptoms rather than how you’re affected on a daily basis.